What is the Momdoulary™ difference?

 - Newborn Basic Care In-Home Educator’s Certification Training Course

-- Birth Ball Basics and Belly Dance for Birth In-Home Educator’s Certification Training Course
+- Birth Ball Basics for Birth In-Home Educator’s Certification Training Course

 - Birthnotics (hypnosis, NLP, and visualization based birth comfort) In-Home Educator Certification Training Course

 - Parenting Preparation Life Coaching Certification Course (including adoptive parenting preparation)